 However, during winter Everest Base Camp has a lower temperature than Annapurna Base Camp.
 In Annapurna Base Camp, the minimum winter(December/ January) temperature is a mere -8°C However, in the winter the temperature of EBC can get as low as -20°C. So if you are looking for trekking in December or January and don’t want to get to places that have very low temperatures, ABC might be the destination for you.

 Spring and Autumn are the seasons where you can find many trekkers in both of these regions.
-As ABC lies in lower altitude, the temperature of places along the way are, on average, higher than that of EBC.
+As ABC lies at a lower altitude, the temperature of places along the way is, on average, higher than that of EBC.

 Altitude is another factor that you need to look at before you consider while trekking in these regions.
 You should not only look at the altitude of the two Base Camps but the altitude of the places along the trek and how much altitude you gain in one day.

 |Places and temperature along Annapurna Base Camp trek||Places and temperatures along Everest Base Camp trek|